 Roadblock Nine: Lack of broad and open participation

 Successful planning depends on an open and transparent process involving participation of the many constituencies of a college and university.
 Those affected by the plan should be involved in the process.
 This requires a bottoms-up balanced with a top-down process which brings faculty, staff, students, and administrators to the table.
-A top-down process by its self, with few participants is sure to be narrowly focused and will lead to potential poor choices and mistrust.
+A top-down process by itself, with few participants is sure to be narrowly focused and will lead to potential poor choices and mistrust.

 Roadblock Ten: Lack of Trust – with President – with Faculty